Can I share your recipes?

 I guess I do.
 It is to realize that eating healthy foods and meals can have a huge impact on how you look and how you feel.
 And I find it very hard to eat healthy meals at restaurants so knowing how to cook is an important life skill.
 I would choose the most simple recipes that are homemade, like rice & beans, over most restaurant meals.
 Cooking your own food is not only personally rewarding, but you have the power to control exactly what’s in your recipe.
 You might order a restaurant item that seems healthy but you really have no idea how much butter or saturated fat or salt is in it.
 That’s why it’s important to know how to cook.

 No. I care too much about my health to eat fast food.
 I believe that many diseases, like heart disease and diabetes, are preventable by eating healthy foods and meals and not fast food and junk food, and the best way to get those healthy foods and meals is to cook them yourself.

 I don’t get them anywhere.
 These are all the things I cook for myself at home.
 I am not a recipe developer and I don’t do this to make money or sell anything.
 I’m just sharing all of my own home cooking with whoever wants it.

 Do you really take all your own food photos?

 Believe it or not, it often takes longer to take the pictures than to cook the recipes.
-I’m not a professional photographer so my pictures are done by trial and error. (some of my recipes are, too!)
+I’m not a professional photographer so my pictures are done by trial and error.
 The reason I take the photos is for full disclosure.
 I want people to see exactly how their recipes will turn out if they follow my directions.